 As Project Managers, we mainly organise and plan things.
 We follow up on translation requests from our clients, which includes receiving source texts to be translated, preparing quotations, and drawing up time estimates.
 Once a quotation has been approved, we look for the most suitable translator and proofreader and prepare the schedule.
 Once the proofreader has delivered, we cross-check the translation and then deliver it to the client.
+Online meetings and briefings for copywriting assignments are becoming more and more part of the job as well.
 One of the great things about Blue Lines is that we receive a wide range of texts from an equally wide range of clients.
 We deal with short creative copy as well as longer articles; sometimes we have to react fast, other times we can take things at a slower pace.
 This variety keeps the job fresh and exciting.

 How would you describe Blue Lines?

 An enthusiastic team of motivated people who do their utmost to consistently deliver high-quality work in an enjoyable working environment.
 We all help each other out, and there’s a lot of mutual appreciation.
 The workplace is fabulous too, with plenty of light, a jungle of plants, and a kitchen that always has a wide range of teas, fresh coffee, and delicious snacks.